 7 Kid-Friendly Winter Hikes in the Atlanta Area

-Winter in the Atlanta area might be more conducive to nesting on the couch than braving the greyness and colder weather.
+Winter in the Atlanta area might be more conducive to nesting on the couch than braving the gray and colder weather.
 Yet when the weather permits, why not get the family off the couch, bundle up in a layer or two, pack a picnic lunch, and get in a good hike?

 Choosing a new destination each week can give your family something to look forward to while providing a great intrduction to Atlanta's outdoors.
 Some of these destinations offer access to playgrounds.
-And once the kids are all tuckered out from a long hike, parents might even be able to indulge in an uninterrupted Netflix/Hulu/Amazon Prime marathon, sans kids.
+And once the kids are all tuckered out from a long hike, parents might even be able to indulge in an uninterrupted Netflix/Hulu/Amazon Prime TV binge, sans kids.

 Discover the unique geological formations of Arabia Mountain.
 Photo courtesy of Arabia Mountain

 Family-Friendly Hiking Trails in the Atlanta Area

 Arabia Mountain is conveniently located in metro Atlanta, just 20 minutes east of downtown Atlanta.
 There are some 30 miles of trails that make up the Arabia Mountain PATH, with an Instagram-worthy geological formation that gives this destination an otherworldly feel.
 There are also a variety of rare flora that grow around the rock face.
 Be aware parking is limited on weekends.